Image: iStock

 1. Skin-to-skin contact

 While feeding, the baby comes in skin-to-skin contact with the mother.
-The heat from the mother’s body gets transmitted to the baby’s skin, thus increasing the likelihood of sweating.
+The heat exchange between the mother and the baby’s skin during skin-to-skin contact may sometimes cause a baby to sweat.

 2. Room temperature